WyattCast44/laravel-hub-cli/README.md

 ## `blueprint`

 The `blueprint` API is an special key.
 It installs the powerful [Laravel Blueprint](https://blueprint.laravelshift.com/) package as a dev dependency.
 It then take the value of the key and writes this to a `draft.yaml` file in your project.
-This allows you to do anything that the [Laravel Blueprint](https://blueprint.laravelshift.com/) does.
+This allows you to scaffold anything that the [Laravel Blueprint](https://blueprint.laravelshift.com/) package does.

 An example is show below: